The Northland Emergency Information & Planning site is intended to assist employees and students in finding information during an emergency.

 Campus Closing due to Weather or Other Emergency: The authority to close the college campus when a weather or other emergency exists resides with the president or the president=s designee.
 The closure of state agencies by the Commissioner of the Department of Employee Relations does not apply to MnSCU institutions.

 When a college closing is declared, all employees except weather essential employees are excused from work with pay.
 A college closure applies to all employees, without regard to labor contracts.
 However, the essential emergency employees who are not excused from work will be paid at their regular rate of pay.
 A declaration of a college closure will clearly identify the time frame when employees are excused from work.
 Employees are instructed to listen to radio and television stations when storms or emergency situations might carry over from one day into two or more days.

-Weather Essential Employees: The following positions are identified as weather essential employees who will not be excused from work duty during campus closings: Physical Plant Supervisor, Building Maintenance Foreman, Steam Boiler Attendant, General Maintenance Worker, General Repair Worker, Electrician, and Groundskeeper.
+Weather Essential Employees: The following positions are identified as weather essential employees who will not be excused from work duty during campus closings: Physical Plant Supervisor, General Maintenance Worker, General Repair Worker, Building Utilities Mechanic, Electrician, and Groundskeeper.

 Notification of Cancellations or Closings: The president or designee will notify radio and television stations identified in this procedure.
 The message given to these stations will indicate whether it is a cancellation or closure.
 Employees then must follow the state policies regarding cancellation or closure.

 Whenever possible, decisions to cancel day classes will be made by approximately 6:00 a.m., and decisions to cancel night classes or activities will be made by 3 p.m.
 In certain emergencies, an effort will be made to announce closures or cancellations prior to the 10 p.m. television newscasts.